ringo/ringojs/README.md

 RingoJS
 =======

-RingoJS is a JavaScript runtime written in Java based on Mozilla Rhino.
+Ringo is a JavaScript platform built on the JVM and optimized for server-side applications.
+It's based on the Mozilla Rhino JavaScript engine.

 It adds a number of features to Rhino that make it suitable for real-world, large-scale application development: